Transmission: vector-borne (mosquito)

-- Mosquito bite
+- Mosquito bite (mostly spread by daytime biting mosquitoes),

 - Young children and older people are more likely to become very sick or have complications

 - Every unvaccinated person in the community is vulnerable to yellow fever

 (** People show symptoms with different levels of severity.
 Some people become very sick.
 Most people develop mild symptoms.
 Some people do not show any symptoms, but they can still transmit the disease.
 Prevention of transmission is very important. **)

 - Sudden fever